Welsh phonology: Vowels

 Sometimes there are differences between North and South Wales.
 Words in which the final vowel is followed by ll or s before a stop consonant, such as gwallt 'hair', Pasg 'Easter', and cosb 'punishment', tend to have a long vowel in the North, short in the South.
 Conversely, heb 'without', and monosyllables ending in ll such as llall 'the other', and pell 'far' tend to have a short vowel in the North, but long in the South.
 But (h)oll 'all' has a long vowel even in the North.

 When a final vowel is followed by l, n, r, the vowel is long in some words, short in others: for example, it is long in mil 'a thousand', hen 'old', tir 'land', but short in tal 'tall', pren 'wood', car 'car'.

+Since a vowel can be long only in stressed syllables, in a phrase like dros nos //drɔs ˈnoːs// 'over night', the vowel of the preposition dros is short, being unstressed, but the vowel of nos 'night' is long.

-The vowel //ə// does not occur in the final syllable of words (except a few monosyllabic proclitics).
+The vowel //ə// does not occur in the final syllable of words (except a few monosyllabic proclitics) and some English words.
 It is always pronounced short except when emphasised in the name of the letter y.